O Level Social Studies Paper 2273: The Complete Guide

 Levels of Response Marking Scheme (LORMS)

-The marking scheme named Levels of Response Marking Scheme (LORMS).
-It emphasizes on the quality of answer.
-To score well, the student needs to give well-explained answers, supported with details.
+The marking scheme for Social Studies is named Levels of Response Marking Scheme (LORMS).
+Instead of a point-based system, the O Level Social Studies assessment emphasises the quality of the answer.
+To score well, the student needs to give well-explained responses, supported with details.

 What can parents do?

-- Take note of the headlines found in newspapers (online or print).
+- Ask your children to take note of the headlines found in newspapers (online or print).
 These include The Straits Times, Channel News Asia and Today Online.
+They should at least read through some of these articles to know what is going on.

-- Spent some time every day or alternate days talking about hot issues, especially pertaining to Singapore.
+- Spend some time every day or alternate days talking about hot issues, especially about Singapore.
 These include issues like immigration, jobs, government policies etc.

-- Take advantage of teachable moments when you encounter them.
-These can include ERP, traffic jams, the foreign worker cleaner at your estate, etc).
+- Please take advantage of teachable moments when you encounter them.
+These can include ERP, traffic jams, the foreign worker cleaner at your estate, etc.).

 If you have any questions, please contact us!